IntelPentiumG2/SimpleEventBus/README.md

 ```

 The call name can be any string, but be careful since its cace sensitive.
+You should manually subscribe instance methods to avoid problems with expected instance data.

 To publish an event you simply call: \
 `Bus.GetInstance().Publish("CallName", object[] data);`